vezel-dev/novadrop/doc/game/resource-container-format.md

 Portions of resource container files are encrypted with a 256-bit [XOR cipher](https://en.wikipedia.org/wiki/XOR_cipher).

-The encryption key can be extracted from a running TERA client, e.g. with the [novadrop-scan](../tools/scan.md) tool.
-The key appears to be static; it does not change with each client build.

 The encryption key can be extracted from a TERA client.
 This can be done with a running TERA process or an
 [unpacked executable](https://github.com/alexrp/tera-re).
 The key appears to be